Michael Weinstein photo

 About me

-At Earlham, I design and teach a wide range of undergraduate courses, with specializations in the following areas: poetry and poetics, creative nonfiction, literary translation studies, modernist studies, visual culture studies, queer/transgender studies, disability studies, and critical theory.
-My scholarly research focuses on modernist approaches to the relationship between text and image; I am particularly interested in how the hybrid forms of early-twentieth-century media offer opportunities to conceive of non-normative embodiment and minority identity in new ways.
+At Earlham, I design and teach a wide range of undergraduate courses, with specializations in the following areas: poetry and poetics, creative nonfiction, queer and trans literatures, modernist studies, visual culture studies, disability studies, and critical theory.
+My research focuses on modernist approaches to the relationship between text and image; I am particularly interested in how the hybrid forms of early-twentieth-century media offer new ways to conceive of non-normative embodiments and minority identities.

 Education